 NEAVS does not see these areas of social justice as separate categories, but instead part of an overarching responsibility to kindness, fairness, and compassion toward life.

 Through this declaration, we can stand proud and repel accusations that we brush aside pressing issues for people and the environment, or other forms of oppression, abuse, and neglect.
 In fact, we believe it is crucial to understand the connection between all types of oppression to be a successful animal advocate.
 The domination of one group over another, be it humans or humans and non-human animals, has similar psychological roots.
 This reality is key to bringing more into our movement and working together toward shared social justice goals.

-As such, our Common Ground initiative includes two initial campaigns incorporating support for women in science and environmental stewardship with our animals in research mission.
+As such, our Common Ground initiative includes three initial campaigns incorporating support for women in science and environmental stewardship with our animals in research mission.